enercoop/pretender-plus/README.md

 ## Pretendest

 Pretendest is a friendly fork of [Pretender](https://github.com/ankane/pretender), with a handful of extra features:
+- An `#impersonating_user?` helper,
+- An option to impersonate a resource by another resource (e.g. a Client impersonated by an Employee).

 If you don't need those features, the original Pretender gem is perfectly fine.
 Otherwise, `pretendest` is a drop-in replacement for `pretender`.